Our Team

 As an attorney in the criminal legal system, Josh saw that many people never get a fair shot at justice and was inspired, along with many others, to organize Just City.
 Today, he works alongside its staff, board, and many supporters to create a smaller, fairer, and more humane criminal justice system.
 Josh has degrees from Rhodes College and the Cecil C. Humphreys School of Law at the University of Memphis.

-ericka debruce
+ericka

-Interim Chief Human Resource Officer
+Interim Chief Human Resources Officer

 Ericka N. DeBruce serves as Just City’s Interim Chief HR Officer, bringing more than two decades of experience helping organizations build workplaces where people feel valued, trusted, and empowered.
 She has dedicated her career to creating environments where belonging and psychological safety are not only encouraged but embedded into the way teams work and thrive.